National Service Secretariat (Ghana): Allowance

 Service personnel are paid monthly allowances.
 The amount paid is determined by the Ministry of Finance.
 The allowance that is approved is what the ministry would pay the personnel throughout the service year.
 Payment is calculated from the date the service personnel reports for duty at his/her designated post.

 Annual leave

-All personnel are entitled to a month's annual terminal leave for the year that spans their service.
+All personnel are entitled to a one month's annual terminal leave for the year that spans their service.
 The month leave is usually given in August to all personnel.

 National Service Certificate

-After completion of the mandatory one-year national service, The National Service Secretariat issues a national service certificate to all personnel.
+After completion of the mandatory one-year national service, The National Service Secretariat issues a National Cervice certificate to all Personnel.

-Offenses under the NSS Act
+NSS Ghost Names Scandal

-The NSS is governed by Act 426 under which there are the following offenses:
+In February 2025, the government of Ghana uncovered 81,885 suspected ghost names on the National Service Scheme (NSS) payroll, costing the state an estimated GHȼ50 million per month.
+Investigations revealed that only 98,145 service personnel were actively working, while 180,030 names had been submitted for allowance payments in 2024.

-Evasion
+Former Deputy Executive Director Gifty Oware-Mensah, who oversaw administration and finance, is expected to provide information on the alleged irregularities.
+In March 2025, she returned to Ghana but was not arrested as planned by the National Investigations Bureau (NIB) and is set to appear before authorities with her legal representatives.

-Personnel who do not report to their posts after 3 months of being posted are considered to have evaded the service.
-For such a personnel, appropriate sanctions under Act 426 are applied.
+In October 2025, the National Service Authority (NSA) announced new registration for the 2025/2026 service year from October 8 to 15, following a directive from President John Mahama after an audit found the old system flawed.
+A new digital platform was introduced, and all June 2025 registrations were voided due to data discrepancies.